 Phulrua and Tursing are two examples of other bamboo species that also flower gregariously in Mizoram.

-The Future Of Mizoram’s Bamboo Industry
+The Future Of The Bamboo Industry in Mizoram

 Bamboo is inexhaustible wealth in Mizoram, especially mautak.
 Renewable, sustainable, and eco-friendly.
-The state has moved forward and set up the Bamboo Development Agency with a view to tap the vast resource.
+The state has also moved forward and set up the Bamboo Development Agency with a view to tap the vast resource.
 It would also help offset the bad effects of mautam.

 Bamboo products make an amazing array: plywood, vinegar, charcoal, to name a few, apart from the traditional handicrafts … but a lot more is awaiting tapping.
 If Mizoram can navigate the mautam the sky is really the limit in the land where the bamboo flowers.